tobegit3hub/enas_model/README.md

 [ENAS](https://arxiv.org/abs/1802.03268) is the super efficient algorithm to build deep learning models automatically.

-We can use it to generate and select the state-of-the-art DNN/RNN/CNN models easily.
-It is possible to integrate with any black-box optimization algorithms such as Policy gradient, Bayesian optimization and so on.

-Here is the open-source implementation of [Efficient Neural Architecture Search via Parameter Sharing](https://arxiv.org/abs/1802.03268) with the following features.
+It is useful to generate and select the state-of-the-art DNN/RNN/CNN models easily.
+It can be integrated with any black-box optimization algorithms such as Policy gradient, Bayesian optimization and so on.
+This open-source implementation of the ENAS paper has the following features.

 * Understandable model description with JSON
 * Graph visualization for any generated model